[Major revision–posted 10/20/20 (replaces 10/18/18 edition)]

 3. Reservation Requirements

-With the exception of free expression activities as outlined herein, reservations must be made for the use of certain space and facilities under the control of the university.
+With the exception of expressive activities controlled by TTUS Regulation 07.04, or as otherwise outlined herein, reservations must be made for the use of certain space and facilities under the control of the university.
 This requirement applies to all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the university (including adjacent streets and sidewalks).
 Requests for reservations will be granted according to the priorities of the designated area.

 Requests to use university grounds (any university property outside of the buildings) should be submitted on the proper forms to the Outdoor Events Coordinating Committee via Student Union & Activities at http://www.depts.ttu.edu/sub/UniversityGrounds/Index.php.
 See Attachment A for the request form.

-University departments and/or registered student organizations co-sponsoring activities and events with an outside agency must schedule a meeting with the Outdoor Events Coordinating Committee and all co-sponsors prior to approval.
-The application should be submitted to Student Union & Activities.
+University departments and/or registered student organizations co-sponsoring activities and events with an outside agency/group must schedule a meeting with the Outdoor Events Coordinating Committee and all co-sponsors prior to approval.
+The application must be submitted to Student Union & Activities.

-The university reserves the right to refuse to honor contracts or agreements signed or pledged by departments, organizations, groups, or individuals for the use of university properties if the correct procedures for reserving such properties have not been followed.
-Contracts must be reviewed and approved by the Contracting Office.
+The university reserves the right to refuse to honor contracts or agreements signed or pledged by departments, organizations, groups, or individuals for the use of university properties if the correct procedures for reserving such properties have not been followed, including the review and approval requirements for services of alcohol on campus (OP 72.05, Expenditures for Official Functions, Business Meetings, and Entertainment).
+Contracts must be reviewed and approved by the TTU Contract Administration Office and must include required contract language.
 Without written permission from the Outdoor Events Coordinating Committee, departments, organizations, groups, or individuals may not contractually agree to rent, lease, or make available space inside any university facility if the planned event also takes place on university grounds.

-If a special event will be taking place and food not provided by the university will be served, Environmental Health and Safety must be contacted to apply for a temporary food permit.
+If a special event will be taking place in any facility or on university grounds and food not prepared and provided by the university will be served, Environmental Health & Safety must be contacted to apply for a temporary food permit.
 There are guidelines and requirements one must follow in order to receive this permit.
-Contact Environmental Health and Safety at 806.742.3876 with any questions.
+Contact Environmental Health & Safety at 806.742.3876 with any questions.

-Requests for grounds use will be reviewed by the Outdoor Events Coordinating Committee, which is comprised of representatives from Events and Instructional Space Management; Texas Tech Police; Grounds Maintenance; Athletics; Recreational Sports; Transportation & Parking Services; Student Union & Activities; Office of Contracting; Environmental Health and Safety; TTUS Office of Risk Management; Hospitality Services; University Student Housing; Texas Tech Alumni Association; and any other department deemed appropriate by the PSVP, VPAF/CFO, and/or the Outdoor Events Coordinating Committee.
+Requests for grounds use will be reviewed by the Outdoor Events Coordinating Committee, which is comprised of representatives from Events and Instructional Space Management; Texas Tech Police; Grounds Maintenance; Athletics; Recreational Sports; Transportation & Parking Services; Student Union & Activities; Contract Administration Office; Environmental Health & Safety; TTUS Office of Risk Management; Hospitality Services; University Student Housing; Texas Tech Alumni Association; and any other department deemed appropriate by the PSVP, VPAF/CFO, and/or the Outdoor Events Coordinating Committee.

 Student Union & Activities, Events and Instructional Space Management, and the facilities manager/director of a specific building reserve the right to approve administratively, deny, or cancel grounds use requests for their respective areas of responsibility through consultation with various university departments or offices.